xamarin/dev-days-labs/HandsOnLab/README.md

 # Xamarin Dev Days Hands On Lab

-Today we will build a cloud connected [Xamarin.Forms](https://docs.microsoft.com/xamarin/xamarin-forms?WT.mc_id=devdayslabs-github-bramin) application that will display a list of Xamarin Dev Days speaker.
-We will start by building the business logic backend that pulls down json-ecoded data from a RESTful endpoint.
-Then we will connect it to an Azure Mobile App backend in just a few lines of code.
+Today we will build a cloud connected [Xamarin.Forms](https://docs.microsoft.com/xamarin/xamarin-forms?WT.mc_id=devdayslabs-github-bramin) application that will display a list of Xamarin Dev Days speakers.
+We will start by building the business logic backend that pulls down json-ecoded data from an existing RESTful endpoint.
+Then we will connect it to an Azure Functions backend in just a few lines of code.

 ## Mobile App Walkthrough